Dunlop, Australian Capital Territory: Playgrounds and parks

 In the Dunlop suburb, there are around 8 children's playgrounds for all ages with an array of play equipment.
 There are also a number of parks that are grassed and covered with different varieties of trees, large rocks to play on and walking and cycle paths.

 Fassifern Homestead was originally a working homestead, and purportedly once owned by Charles Sturt as part of a Soldier Settlement, but by the 1980s it was an active equestrian park.
 The property was recognised as some of the best wheat growing land in terms of yield and quality in the district up until the late 1990s, and was also grazing sheep and cattle.
 The original late 19th century house was demolished by the ACT Government following Compulsory Acquisition in the 1990s.
-Fassifern Homestead is currently unused and it is owned by Territory and Municipal Services (TAMS).

 Estates

 The suburb of Dunlop has been designed to have a number of 'estates' which are small areas within the suburb.
 Some estates range from the beginning of the development of Dunlop and number around 50 houses to the recent development of Ginninderra Ponds with house numbering around in the 100s.
 All the estates entrances have unique signs and features.